OpenNebula/docs/source/deployment_guide/containerized_deployment/reference.rst

 Supervisor
 ----------

 `Supervisor <http://supervisord.org/>`_ is a process manager used inside the OpenNebula Front-end container as a manager of services.
-Once :ref:`the bootstrap script <reference_bootstrap>` is done with the setup of the container - supervisord process will take over.
+Once :ref:`the bootstrap script <container_bootstrap>` is done with the setup of the container - supervisord process will take over.
 It has a responsibility for the lifetime of (almost) all the processes inside the running container.

 This section is dedicated to get familiarized with this program and how to use it when inside the container.